hoffmangroup/segway/doc/segway.rst

 Most users will generate the model at training time, but to specify your own model there are the :option:`--structure`\=\ *filename* and :option:`--input-master`\=\ *filename* options.
-You can simultaneously run multiple *iterations* of EM training in parallel, specified with the :option:`--iterations`\=\ *iterations* option.
-Each iteration consists of a number of rounds, which are broken down into individual tasks for each training region.
-The results from each region for a particular iteration and round are combined in a quick *bundle* task.
-It results in the generation of a parameter file like ``params.3.params.18`` where ``3`` is the iteration index and ``18`` is the round index.
-Training for a particular iteration continues until at least one of these criteria is
+You can simultaneously run multiple *instances* of EM training in parallel, specified with the :option:`--instances`\=\ *instances* option.
+Each instance consists of a number of rounds, which are broken down into individual tasks for each training region.
+The results from each region for a particular instance and round are combined in a quick *bundle* task.
+It results in the generation of a parameter file like ``params.3.params.18`` where ``3`` is the instance index and ``18`` is the round index.
+Training for a particular instance continues until at least one of these criteria is
 met:

 * the likelihood from one round is only a small improvement from the